shian15810/by-node-env/README.md

 }
 ```

 When simultaneously working on multiple projects each with a different startup command, it could be very troubling and forgetting, especially under heavy cognitive load.
-As a result, we often waste our precious time consulting the **README** or the **scripts** section in **package.json**.
+As a result, we often waste our precious time consulting the **README** or the **scripts** field in **package.json**.

 ## Solution